bloco-exchange/documentation/docs/bloco.exchange/integrations/overview.md

 For more information about the Chainlink integration, please see the [Chainlink Integration](chainlink_integration.md) documentation.

-## Good to Know
+## Stay Informed

-Bloco.exchange's integrations with 1inch, Wormhole, ParaSwap, MultiChain, Bitquery, OpenSea, Chainlink, and others provide users with a comprehensive, versatile, and user-friendly platform to manage their digital assets.
+Bloco.exchange's integrations with 1inch, Wormhole, ParaSwap, MultiChain, Bitquery, OpenSea, Chainlink, and others equip users with a comprehensive, versatile, and user-friendly platform to manage their digital assets.
 These integrations expand the trading and investment opportunities available on the platform and help to break barriers in the world of decentralized finance.

-Keep an eye on this overview, as we will continue to update it with new integrations and features to enhance the bloco.exchange experience.
+Keep an eye on this overview, as we will continue to update it with new integrations and features to elevate the bloco.exchange experience.